By Bruce and Ryan Burke

 - One Day at a Time – When we approach our efforts/goals one day at a time, they become less daunting and more manageable.

 - Connecting the Short Term with the Long Term – Just like saving money today in order to fund our retirement tomorrow, we must make fitness/nutrition related decisions today consistent with being healthy and happy later in life.

 - We Always Have Choices – We will never be successful if we allow ourselves to be victims and allow “life” to push us around.

 - Practicing Acceptance – Lasting health and happiness is elusive until we learn to accept life on life’s terms and people as they are.

 Keeping all these principles in mind, it is now time to develop an intelligent exercise/nutrition plan.
 We do this by using our “Blueprint for Success”.
 It is a simple formula of identifying attainable goals and creating reasonable strategies/commitments to achieve them.
 When creating the “blueprint”, nothing is more important than being successful from the outset.
 This means ensuring that your goals are reasonable and attainable.

 If an individual is not following strategies/commitments strictly enough to be successful, we might need to modify those goals/strategies so they can succeed.
 Succeeding with smaller goals creates a positive cascade of increased motivation and adherence, often leading to new goals and commitments.
 This experience of “spiraling up” is truly inspiring and the reason why we love doing what we do!

-Remember, whatever goals you are working towards, make sure they moving you closer to what is really important…being healthy and happy for the long-term.
+Remember, whatever goals you are working towards, make sure they are moving you closer to what is really important…being healthy and happy for the long term.